TGX-UM/INTOXICOM_Workshop_2/paper/paper.md

 For the first, the QSAR DataBank (https://qsardb.org/) exists.

 The next session, led by Kryštof Komanec, was about the DS-Wizard and the need for templates specific for toxicology.
-The idea here is that targeted templates remove more less specific questions, improving the sense of purpose.
-DS-Wizard has a mechnism for document templates (https://ds-wizard.org/document-templates) based on Jinja2 (https://en.wikipedia.org/wiki/Jinja).
+The idea here is that targeted templates remove less specific questions, improving the sense of purpose.
+DS-Wizard has a mechanism for document templates (https://ds-wizard.org/document-templates) based on Jinja2 (https://en.wikipedia.org/wiki/Jinja).
 The idea arises that the ELIXIR Toxicology Community creates a knowledge model for the different scientific models, based on which the templates can be created.